americanthinker/dash-app-ceo-dashboard/README.md

 - **Marketing page**:
     - Overall breakdown of marketing channels used to bring members to the Elite Meet application site
     - Breakdown of marketing channels by tribe
-    - Breakout of markeing by time range
+    - Breakout of marketing by time range
 - **Growth page**:
-    - Overall growth trends of organzation over time range
+    - Overall growth trends of organization over time range
     - Growth trends broken out by Tribe
     - Growth segmented by time periods: month, week, day, year-over-year
 - **Membership page**: